Transaction Cycle Risks

 You're an auditor, explaining transaction cycles to a firm's owner.

-What should auditors be most worried about for this transaction cycle?
+What is the biggest risk for this transaction cycle?

 Answer: